Being a Waypoint: Offerings from Our Community Pause

 And so, the call rings out for us.

 If our species is to survive – if we are to give birth to something new, there must be a shift of consciousness on a global, nay… a cosmic level.
 Anything less is not sufficient for this moment.
-We must wake up and embrace that the only reason for our existence is to serve to whole, for at the end of the day, we are intricately bound to each other.
+We must wake up and embrace that the only reason for our existence is to serve the whole, for at the end of the day, we are intricately bound to each other.
 The fate of one is the fate of all.
+This is our moment.

 Friends, abundance awaits.
 The choicest wine – that is, the essence of divinity wants to flow into us and through us.
 May our yes! in this moment be the first sign in the new book of signs that we write together.